hpi-swa-teaching/ProjectBoard/README.md

 - Columns can not be edited
 - Adding cards is not supported yet
 - Projects (classic) are supported until Github will sunset them.
 It is highly recommended to migrate any classic Project.

+### Starting it manually

+Open the workspace and use `SPBLandingPage open.` to open the LandingPage.
+Follow the instructions above to obtain an GitHub access token.
+If you do not want to sync your board to GitHub, you can use a local board.
+For local boards, no access token is required.